sunyoungye/Querying-and-Plotting-Data/README.md

 - Folium

 ## How to Run
-Download utah_crash_data_2023.csv and DataQuery.py, add both files to a PyCharm project, and run DataQuery.py.
+Download DataQuery.py, utah_crash_data_2023.csv, and crash.html.
+Place all files into the same PyCharm project, then run DataQuery.py.
+After execution, right-click crash.html in PyCharm and select Open in Browser to view the results.